enhancedformysql/enhancedformysql/README.md

 - MySQL group replication is highly unstable, exhibits poor performance, and is prone to various failures, making it nearly unusable in high-traffic scenarios.
 - The optimization progress for MySQL is notably slow.
 - When issues arise, users are often compelled to take risks and upgrade, which is not user-friendly.
-- MySQL was designed for low throughput and is not optimized for high performance.
 - There are still numerous optimization opportunities within MySQL waiting to be explored.
 - With its long history, MySQL has become bloated, featuring many obsolete functions that limit improvements.
 - MySQL 8.0 is relatively stable, offering comprehensive features, and enhancing this foundation presents a lower risk, especially with later versions like MySQL 8.0.39+.